pbbhattpriyanshu/FastAPI_playground/README.md

 # Patient Management System — FastAPI

 A minimal learning project that implements a Patient Management System API using FastAPI.
-This system manages patient health records with BMI calculations and sorting capabilities.
+This system manages patient health records with BMI calculations, sorting capabilities, and includes learning examples for Pydantic.

 ## Table of contents
 - [Quick summary](#quick-summary)